How to Write a Movie Synopsis That Sells (Free Template)

-People use these movie synopses all over the industry.
+People use these all over the industry.
 On your first day as an intern, you might be asked to write four or five of them.
 So get good at it quickly!

 Movie synopsis example

-If you want to read a movie synopsis example, look at this one provided by Script Mag.
+If you want to read an example, look at this one provided by Script Mag.
 It takes the story of A Few Good Men and boils it down to all the relevant details.
 This one is written as it belongs in a screenplay coverage.
 It highlights the characters, world, stakes, and ties everything up neatly in the end.

-This movie synopsis example clues us in on the way to write and summarize even a complicated story.
+This example clues us in on the way to write and summarize even a complicated story.

 What about this one from Ransom provided by Writer's Digest?